 If you don’t already have a card that gives you more rewards at U.S. supermarkets and you shop at them somewhat frequently, the EveryDay card might make sense since there is no annual fee.
 If you don’t use it enough, it won’t cost you anything.
-It also has a great balance transfer offer, 15 months at no interest and no transfer fees.

 However, maybe you know that you’ll be using the card for at least 30 transactions per month, and you’ll spend a lot at U.S. supermarkets and U.S. gas stations.
 In that case the EveryDay Preferred may be more than worth the annual fee for you.
 We saw above that if you spend $6,000 on U.S. supermarkets per year and hit the spending threshold, the Preferred card ends up being very rewarding and more valuable than the basic EveryDay.

 Adding an authorized user or two could help you hit the threshold to trigger point bonuses faster.
 And this can be a great way to rack up rewards (as long as everyone uses his or her card responsibly).